icook/yota/docs/Nodes.rst

 A Simple Node
 ==============================
 Let's examine one of the builtin Nodes availible in Yota, and some of the things we can do with it.
-Let us look at the :class:`EntryNode`.
+Let us look at the :class:`nodes.EntryNode`.
 It has the following template:

 .. code-block:: html